tailscale/terraform-provider-tailscale/docs/resources/dns_split_nameservers.md

 ### Optional

-- `use_with_exit_node` (Boolean) All nameservers will continue to be used when an exit node is selected (requires Tailscale v1.88.1 or later).
-Defaults to false.
+- `use_with_exit_node` (Boolean) Whether all of these nameservers will continue to be used when an exit node is selected (requires Tailscale v1.88.1 or later).
+Leave unset to preserve each nameserver's current setting.

 ### Read-Only